 It was an art-science project.
 It started with a prestigious doctor-specialist in neurobiology.
 I had to find forms of artistic representation of the brain—from my own brain.

-I like to …Design and make clothing.
+I like to design and make clothing.
 Read poetry of Rimbaud.
 Cook sweets.
-Play with my two-year old son.
+Play with my two-year-old son.
 Have outings with my partner.
 Talk about architecture.
 Invite friends to eat.
 Show my work.
 See art shows, theater, movies.
-Travel to large cities, small towns or exotic places.
+Travel to large cities, small towns, or exotic places.
 Contemplate nature.
 Dream awake.

 The expansion of my work and the interest of collectors make me freer.
 People are choosing my works even though they know that, as an artist, I am still “in the process.”
 When they choose my “vibrating” for their collections, I feel certain that we have something in common, although in many cases, I do not know them.

-Regarding the “pros”: New technologies allow me to keep collectors up-to-date with my latest series, exhibitions, and films.
+Regarding the “pros”: new technologies allow me to keep collectors up-to-date with my latest series, exhibitions, and films.
 It is especially important to those people who are in distant continents.
 They are always attentive to my latest endeavors.

 For me, the “cons” do not exist.